-Here's a look at everything there is to know about Halo Infinite including the expected release date, plot, gameplay, multiplayer mode and more.
+While there are still months to go before launch, here's a look at everything that we know about Halo Infinite including the expected release date, plot, gameplay, multiplayer mode and more.

 - Xbox Wireless Headset review: Big sound, tiny budget

 - Best Xbox Series X games in 2021: The best Xbox games out now

 Halo Infinite release date